 50% for needs

-Needs are essentials you can't live without.
-This is the biggest budget category in the 50/30/20 rule.
+50% of your income goes toward the essential needs that you can’t live without.
+This is the biggest budget category when you use the 50/30/20 rule.
 Needs might include:

 - Groceries